OrienteerBAP/Orienteer-Guidebook/making_a_property_selectable_from_a_list.md

 # Making a Property Selectable from a List

 ---
- This part will help you make a property with values selectable from a list.
+ This part will help you to make a property with values selectable from a list.

 ---